The best hotels in Providenciales

 Avoid Windsong Resort if you're travelling with children. it's marketed as a romantic retreat and the vibe doesn't suit families well.
 The Sands at Grace Bay is a better mid-range family option, with multi-bedroom suites and easy beach access right off the main Grace Bay strip.

-Providenciales's best neighborhoods
+Providenciales's best hotel regions

 Grace Bay is where you want to be. it's the world-class beach strip and most of our picks sit right on it.
 If Grace Bay is booked out or over budget, Leeward and Turtle Cove are solid alternatives with real character.